On This Day the 7th January 1927…

-On the 7 January 1927 the first Inter continental telephone service established
+The first Inter continental telephone service was established

 The 7th January 1927 was a significant milestone in international communication history as Rugby Radio Station’s long wave transmitter opened the world’s first public telephone service across the Atlantic.